 In a typical week, our global teams at HeadSpin get to use all possible Video Conferencing tools across web and app, depending on which ones our customers are most comfortable with.
 There is no doubt that there has been a growing dependency on these forms of tools lately because everyone around the world is trying to figure out the new normal, namely #WFH, #StudyFromHome #WorkoutFromHome or just #StayHome.
-We decided to run the popular video conferencing apps (Zoom, Microsoft Teams, Bluejeans, Webex) through our HeadSpin platform and see who fared better from a performance standpoint.

 These platforms just like many others are trying to grow and launch all kinds of capabilities to accommodate the rising needs of their consumers.
 They may not have been built for handling such massive demand in a short period of time from businesses of all shapes and sizes.
 Moreover, the actual experiences are vastly different between each other.

 Here are what real users have been sharing in the last couple of months about their experiences with video conferencing apps.
 Many highlight concerns with core functionalities:

 I use this app to do online dance classes, now that we are all quarantined, but I can’t make out what the teacher is saying or doing.
 The audio only works off and on and the video is always blurry.

 “Can’t join the meeting from my phone.
 The app spins for 1-s then nothing happen”